SamZorSec/Open-Home-Automation/ha_mqtt_light_with_brightness/README.md

-# MQTT Light with brightness support - Home-Assistant
+# MQTT Light with brightness support - Home Assistant
 A simple example to control a led connected to a NodeMCU board (ESP8266).

 ## Configuration